algrt-hm/gollm/README.md

 (Note: You'll need to set it up first, which involves getting API keys from the AI providers.)

+If you only want to use one model, you can specify that with flags ...

 ## Usage

 ```